sdaitzman/JSON.is/README.md

 '''
 ```

-You can use regular expression syntax to create a section which will match both the parent, and it's children:
+You can use regular expression syntax to create a section which will match both the parent, and its children:

 ```coffeescript
 'engines(\.PROPERTY)?': '''